 The Company currently has leases for a facility in Marlow, New Hampshire and two facilities in Keene, New Hampshire with Gallup & Hall ("G&H"), a partnership owned solely by Patricia Gallup and David Hall, the Company's principal stockholders.
 The leases for the Keene, New Hampshire facilities expire in April 2002 and July 2008 and require annual rental payments of \$172,500 (subject to annual adjustment for changes in the consumer price index).
-The lease for the Marlow, New Hampshire facility expires in May 2007 and requires annual rental payments of \$6,000 (subject to adjustment every three years for changes in the consumer price index).
+The lease for the Marlow, New Hampshire facility expires in May 2007 and requires annual rental payments of \$6,000.
 These leases also obligate the Company to pay certain real estate taxes and insurance premiums on the premises.
 Rent expense under all such leases aggregated \$168,700 for the year ended December 31, 2000.